faizc-dev/ruby-rails-test-project/README.md

 ---

 ### Step 1: Clone the repository

+You can clone or download the repository using any method you prefer:
 ```
 git clone git@github.com:faizc-dev/ruby-rails-test-project.git
 cd ruby-rails-test-project
 ```

 #### Step 2: Check out to the latest branch (if applicable)
+Before proceeding, ensure that Docker and Docker Compose are installed on your system.
 ```
 git checkout main
 ```
+make sure c=docker is installed
 #### Step 3: Shut down any previous containers (if running)

 ```